pierre-24/ec-interface/DOCUMENTATION.md

 A capacitance of 0.0535 e/V is extracted from this curve using its second derivative.
 Due to the strong anharmonicity (the curve is clearly not symmetric around PZC), the actual value should be a little smaller.

-## Geometry manipulation tools
+## Useful tools

-It is generally recommended to use tools such as [ASE](https://wiki.fysik.dtu.dk/ase/) or [pymatgen](https://pymatgen.org/) to manipulate the geometries.
+To manipulate the geometries, it is generally recommended to use tools such as [ASE](https://wiki.fysik.dtu.dk/ase/) or [pymatgen](https://pymatgen.org/) to manipulate the geometries.
-However, `ec-interface` comes with a few handy tools to perform routine operations.
+However, `ec-interface` comes with a few handy (tough simple) tools to perform routine operations.
 Use them with care!

 + To adjust the interslab distance, you can use `ei-set-vacuum`, which creates a new geometry while enforcing vacuum size (i.e., the size of the last lattice vector).